ZachDischner/spaceypy/README.md

-# orbitpy
+# SpaceyPy
-Orbital Dynamics and Mission Design
+Some home-grown Orbital Dynamics and Mission Design tools written in Python.
+This is predominantly a learning expercise, definitely not supposed to be a competitive production ready library.
+Just a couple utils and fun demos of spacey stuff.

 Utilities built with a mix of existing (and awesome) `poliastro` and `astropy` libraries, as well as some home grown methods.